BuddyForms/BuddyForms-Post-in-Groups/readme.txt

 == Changelog ==
+= 1.0.4 - 10 November 2020 =
+* Fixed some wrong references on the code.
+* Fixed fallback to attach a BP group to entries during the submission if the form field group selector isn't there.
+* Fixed confusing variable name and wrong sanitize approach.
+* Added a group selector on the Post Editing Screen on the admin.
+* Fixed Group Selector form field that only loads one group (the current one).

 = 1.0.3 - 16 Jun 2020 =
 * Fixed an issue where posts that are assigned to one group still appear in the list of posts for another group